tequilahub/tequila/README.md

 Tequila will then detect them automatically.
 Currently those are: [Phoenics](https://github.com/aspuru-guzik-group/phoenics) and [GPyOpt](https://sheffieldml.github.io/GPyOpt/).
-You can install them with
-`pip install --upgrade -r requirements_gpyopt.txt`
-Note that the phoenics dependencies vary for pyhton 3.6

 # Troubleshooting
 If you experience trouble of any kind or if you either want to implement a new feature or want us to implement a new feature that you need